arcadiapage/arcadiapage.github.io/_posts/2025-09-17-how-im-currently-creating-a-balanced-daily-flow.md

 So far with this approach I feel rewarded when I take five minutes to clean up a corner of the house or do a little exercise/movement, because that is time I can subtract from my time goal for the day, even if I don't reach it.
 I feel more motivated to do the things I don't naturally feel drawn to doing because I feel like each action I take in those areas are adding up to something.

-I know this kind of “time flow” definitely isn't for everyone.
+Like I've already mentioned, this kind of “time flow” definitely isn't for everyone.
 Not being able to work a normal job due to my chronic pain gives me the freedom to design how my day works at this level.
 But if you're wishing to have more time for creative work, exercise, time outside, or taking care of your home, maybe this template could give you a starting point that you could tweak to fit your own circumstances.

-Maybe instead of having 3 hours of creative time, could you do one hour?
+Maybe instead of having 3 hours of creative time, could you do one hour or less?
 Or maybe experimenting with cutting the time of all the blocks in half, or even just choosing to prioritize the blocks you feel like you need the most.
 You could even experiment with not even using the time blocks for every day, but just select days.
 There's a lot of possibilities to play with here.

-If you wish to dive more deeply into designing your own daily flow, you can find more in my book [Thoughtful Planning:How to Use Questions for Self-reflection to Design Your Day](https://payhip.com/b/YSucT)
+And if you feel like diving more deeply into designing your own daily flow, more tips can be found in my book [Thoughtful Planning:How to Use Questions for Self-reflection to Design Your Day.](https://payhip.com/b/YSucT)